Fate/Extella: The Umbral Star: Characters and setting

 The game is set after the events of the Holy Grail War in the first game Fate/Extra.
 Nero and her master (whose true name is Hakuno Kishinami) have won the war, giving them control over the Moon Cell Automaton computer, which has the power to grant a wish.
 As proof of their kingship, they have obtained the Regalia ring, with which they rule over the former enemy servants; they are however confronted by a new enemy, which also holds a Regalia.
 The story is told from the perspectives of Nero, Tamamo no Mae and Altera (also known as Attila); in addition to the main story, the game also includes side stories focusing on the other servants.

 Development

-Fate/Extella was developed by Marvelous, written by Kinoko Nasu and Hikaru Sakurai, with character designs by Aruko Wada.
+Fate/Extella was developed by Marvelous, written by Kinoko Nasu and Hikaru Sakurai, with character designs by Arco Wada.
 When the game was announced in March 2016, development was 60% finished.
 Development began after the previous Fate game, Fate/Extra CCC, was finished.
 It is written as an independent story, with Takashi Takeuchi describing it as not being a counter to Fate/stay night or a sequel to Extra; according to Nasu, the story still "inherits the blood of Extra".

 Marvelous has developed alternative costumes for characters as downloadable content: one such costume, for Gilgamesh, had to be redesigned for "various reasons".
 While Marvelous did not elaborate, some journalists speculated that it was due to its resemblance to Nazi officer uniforms.